RmrD05/My-Data-Structure-and-Algorithm-Activities/README.md

 ### How does it help the community?
 The **Census Application** benefits both learners and the community by:
-- **Educational Value**: Helping students and beginners understand graph theory and its applications in an interactive way.
+- **Educational Value**: Helping students and beginners understand binary search trees and its applications in an interactive way.
 - **Encouraging Connectivity**: Simulating how technology can enhance connections, data gathering, and fostering ideas for real-world applications.

 This application aids the swift gathering and accessing of these data that are crucial for data gathering.